£50 - Qurbani / Cow Share

 WHAT AKHUWAT DOES WITH YOUR ZAKAT

-Akhuwat turns your Zakat into interest-free micro-loans for widows and needy families.
-Our families use the loans to gain a sustainable livelihood or boost the one they already have.
+Akhuwat turns your Zakat into Shariah-approved Community Support Fund advances for widows and needy families through our core programme.
+Our recipient families use the resources from the advances granted to gain a sustainable livelihood or to boost the one they already have.
 This lifts them out of poverty through their own hard work.
-Akhuwat’s loans are strictly interest-free, so our borrowers only pay back what they’ve borrowed.
-No one makes a profit off their hard work, but them.

 HOW TO CALCULATE ZAKAT